Tautological algebra of the moduli stack of semistable bundles of rank 2 on a general curve: Introduction

 The key idea is to relate the Brill-Noether loci on the moduli space with the Brill-Noether loci on the Jacobian variety of a general spectral curve.
 We utilise the rational map obtained in \cite{BNR} from the Jacobian of a general spectral curve to the moduli space ${U}_C(2,2(g-1))$.
-Another ingredient is to note that the Hodge conjecture holds for the Jacobian of a general spectral curve, via a computation of the Mumford-Tate group \cite{B}.
-We also use the fact that the moduli stacks are quotients stacks \cite{Gomez}.
-Hence their cohomology is the equivariant cohomology of (an open subset of) Quot scheme.
+Another aspect is to note that the Hodge conjecture holds for the Jacobian of a general two sheeted spectral curve, via a computation of the Mumford-Tate group (cf. \cite{B}).
+In particular, we note: \begin{theorem} The tautological algebra of the Jacobian $J(\widetilde{C})$ of a general $2$-sheeted spectral curve $\pi:\widetilde{C}\rightarrow C$ is generated by the divisor classes. \end{theorem} See Theorem \ref{Bis}.
+Note that this is primarily the reason we deal with the rank $2$ case.
+For the general case, we need the same result for $n$-sheeted covers.

+We also use the fact that the moduli stacks are quotient stacks (cf. \cite{Gomez}).
+Hence, their cohomology is the equivariant cohomology of (an open subset of) Quot scheme.
+The Brill-Noether loci are equivariant for the group action $\GL(N)$, see Lemma \ref{GLn-invariantlemma}.
 This enables us to define the Brill-Noether classes in the cohomology of the moduli stack.
 See \S \ref{CohBN}.

 For moduli stacks $\mathcal{U}_C(n,d)$, when $n>2$ and $d\neq 2g-2$, the same proofs and techniques hold.
-However to obtain the final conclusion, we need to have that the Hodge conjecture holds for Jacobian of a higher degree general spectral curve (cf. \cite{Ar}, for unramified coverings).
+However, to obtain the final conclusion, we need to have that the Hodge conjecture (resp.
+Theorem \ref{JSpecthm}) holds for Jacobian of a higher degree general spectral curve (cf. \cite{Ar}, for unramified coverings).
 The proofs employed in Theorem \ref{mainThm} will then also hold for higher rank moduli spaces.
-For degree $d\neq 2g-2$, we need to know that the divisor classes on the Jacobian of spectral curve descend on the moduli space (see Lemma \ref{descend}).
-P. Newstead informed us that the descent of divisor classes is known in several other cases too.
+For degree $d\neq 2g-2$, the divisor classes on the Jacobian of spectral curve descend on the moduli space (see Lemma \ref{descend}), in several other cases too.
+(This was mentioned by Newstead).

-\textbf{Acknowledgements} This is a part of doctoral work of the third named author AM, and was done during several long visits in 2019 at IMSc.
-He was supported by the `Complex and Algebraic geometry' DAE-project at IMSc and by University Grants Commission (UGC) (ID - 424860) at University of Hyderabad .
-We thank D. Arapura for pointing out his work \cite{Ar}, and for useful communications.
-We are grateful to P. Newstead for his remarks, for sharing his thoughts on the previous versions, pointing out errors/mistakes and giving useful references.
+We believe that the techniques used in this paper can be utilised in other contexts too.
+To our knowledge, no results on Brill-Noether loci are known on moduli stacks.
+Using the group-equivariance of the Brill-Noether loci, it might be possible to study them further.